cbrown5/cbrown5.github.io/_posts/2024-10-09-recovery-times-coastal-habitats.md

 Low light stress, often caused by pollution or turbidity, significantly hinders recovery by:

 Reducing growth: Limits the photosynthetic ability of habitat-forming species, slowing down their growth and expansion.

 Increasing recovery time: Extends the time it takes for the disturbed area to regain its functionality and ecological value.

-    Amplifying the impact of low connectivity: The negative effects of low light are more pronounced in poorly connected areas with limited propagule supply.
+Reduces propagule supply: Low light conditions can limit the production of propagules in remnant habitats, further impeding recovery.

 Addressing low light conditions, often through catchment management to improve water quality, is crucial for successful restoration, especially in light-limited environments.